- National Genomic Research Library

 If you live in South London, Kent, Surrey or Sussex you are one of our patients.
 Even if you don’t currently use our services, you or your family may need to in the future.
 By getting involved you can tell us what you think of the services we provide and use your experience and skills to help us improve what we are doing.

-Why is Patient and Public Engagement important to us?
+Why is Patient and Public Involvement important to us?